 This course will provide an introduction to producing audio and video content for new technologies such as the Web and digital publication formats.
 Students will use digital recording and editing equipment to produce projects suitable for new technologies.

-COMM 318 3 cr.
 Multi-Media Presentations

 (Prerequisite: COMM 317) This course focuses on the principles and practices of speaker delivery style when using multimedia to present a message.
 Message construction and audience analysis will also be emphasized.